Open access

 • Ulrichsweb

-Ulrichsweb is an easy to search source of detailed information on more than 300,000 periodicals (also called serials) of all types: academic and scholarly journals, e-journals, peer-reviewed titles, popular magazines, newspapers, newsletters, and more.
+Ulrichsweb is a subscription based source of detailed information on more than 300,000 periodicals (also called serials) of all types: academic and scholarly journals, e-journals, peer-reviewed titles, popular magazines, newspapers, newsletters, and more.
+You can restrict your search criteria to only include open access journal titles.

 For more information on searching these tools for OA content, go to Tools for finding quality journals.